simoninns/BBC-Domesday/A440/README.md

 This will create a directory of source under the top-level directory 'ARC'.

 The files will be given ',fff' style extensions to indicate the target RISC OS file extension.
 Copy the resulting directory to the Archimedes using a utility like !FTPc; this will copy the files and automatically set the file-type on the target machine.
+Note: You must middle-click in the !FTPc window in RISC OS, go to 'Options' and select the 'add/remove ,hex filetype' option for this to work correctly).

-Note that the root paths in both .bcpl get commands and .obey star commands will be set to "IDEFS::Development.$.Domesday.ARC" (to-do: make this a command line option)
+Note that the root paths in both .bcpl get commands and .obey star commands will be set to "IDEFS::Develop.$.Domesday.ARC" (to-do: make this a command line option)

 # Compiling the source code
+Copy the BCPL directory over to the A440 using !FTPc and double-click on the 'BCPL/!Boot file' to initialise the environment.
-To be added
+To be continued...